 Remission.
-We all strive towards it, dream of it, wonder why we aren't there yet.
-When you have RA, the word remission is everywhere, but what exactly is it?
-How is it defined, how do you get there and what if you haven't yet seen any signs of it?
-To get more answers, I spoke to Dr. Yusuf Yazici, assistant professor rheumatology and head of Clinical Outcomes Research Unit at the NYU Langone Medical Center.
+We all strive toward it, dream of it, wonder why we aren't there yet.
+When you have rheumatoid arthritis (RA), the word remission is everywhere, but what exactly is it?
+How is it defined, how do you get there, and what if you haven't yet seen any signs of it?
+To get the answers, I spoke to Dr. Yusuf Yazici in a telephone interview.
+Dr. Yazici is assistant professor of departments of medicine (rheumatology) and hospital for joint diseases and medicine at New York University.
 Much of the discussion was framed by your questions.

-One note: please keep in mind that the statements made in this post about treatment and remission are general ones.
-To discuss your specific case of RA, your treatment and questions about remission as they pertain to you, please consult your rheumatologist.
+One note before we get started: Please keep in mind that the statements made in this post about treatment and remission are general ones.
+To discuss your specific case of RA, your treatment, and questions about remission as they pertain to you, consult your rheumatologist.

 Definition of remission

-In terms of remission, Dr. Yazici stated that "currently in rheumatoid arthritis we talk about remission while you're on medication.
+In terms of remission, Dr. Yazici stated that "currently in rheumatoid arthritis, we talk about remission while you're on medication.
 If you stop medication, 95 percent of the time, the RA comes back."
-He went on to confirm the need for early, aggressive treatment, stating that those that "get on meds and respond within first 12 months have the best response."
+He went on to confirm the need for early, aggressive treatment, stating that those who "get on meds and respond within first 12 months have the best response."

-- your sedimentation rate blood test is low (below 30 for women and 20 for men)
+- Your sedimentation rate blood test is low (below 30 for women, below 20 for men)

-I asked Dr. Yazici which of the measures was most commonly used in rheumatology practice and he indicated the Disease Activity Score or DAS-28.
-According to this index, you can still be considered as doing well or in remission if you have a few swollen or tender joints.
+Dr. Yazici indicated the disease activity score or DAS-28 is the disease activity index most commonly used in rheumatology practice.
+According to this index, you can still be assessed as doing well or in remission if you have a few swollen or tender joints.

 Rates of remission and low disease activity